Luxury travel in Budapest comes at a very low price at the Hungarian State Opera House.

 With gold leaf, expansive marble, beautiful grand staircases, and hand painted frescoes, it contains every possible grandeur you can imagine.
 It's as sumptuous and luxurious as your heart can dream of and it's the perfect place to visit if you want to feel like royalty (while keeping your budget intact.)
 Tours are available daily in English and several times a week in other language - see the schedule here.

 One of the best things about the Opera House is its location - it is just 200 meters from the equally gorgeous Hotel Moments Budapest.
 We loved it and you can see why on our full review.
 You can also see what other travelers had to say about it by reading more on Trip Advisor.
-And should browsing turn to booking, you can compare currant prices on Hotels Combined and Expedia.
+And should browsing turn to booking, you can compare currant prices on Expedia.
 (As always with affiliate links, the price you pay is unaffected but a small commission is returned to our blog to help with its operational costs.)

 Savvy spenders, take in a performance.